 How do I pay for the use of the city bikes?

 During registration, you’ve entered your payment details.
 The price of the pass you have selected is immediately charged.
 Any additional charges, like overage fees for bike trips over 30 minutes or delay fees for exceeding the maximum time of 5 hours, will be charged as needed.
-Visa, Mastercard, American Express, Discover, Diners Club and JCB are accepted.
+Visa, Mastercard, American Express, Discover and JCB are accepted.

 I can’t remember my city bike PIN code, how can I get a new one?

 If you registered online and created an HSL account, you can change the PIN code on your personal city bike page.
 To access your city bike page, log in at hsl.fi and select “City bikes” on the menu at the top right.
 If you don’t have an HSL account, contact the City Bike Customer Service, tel. tel. +358 9 425 788 10 (Mon–Fri 7AM–7PM, Sat–Sun 9AM–5PM) or by email at firstname.lastname@example.org.

 If you registered online and created an HSL account, you can see your 7-digit cyclist ID on your personal city bike page.
 To access your city bike page, log in at hsl.fi and select “City bikes” on the menu at the top right.
 If you replace your cyclist ID with your Travel Card, you will no longer need the ID and it will no longer be shown on your personal page.
 Your cyclist ID has also been sent to your email address after registration.

 Can I purchase access to multiple bikes?

 If you want to offer city bikes for friends, you can offer access to a maximum of 4 persons using a day pass.
 A 24 hour pass is €5 per bike.
 You can choose the amount of bikes you want when buying a day pass.
 Please note that when you’re buying access to multiple bikes using your account, you are personally responsible for each one.